northbright/Notes/nginx/configure-nginx-to-work-with-php-fpm.md

       user = nobody
       group = nobody

+* Listen on TCP socket or Unix socket

+  * Option A: listen on TCP socket(by default)

+        listen = 127.0.0.1:9000

-* Set Unix Socket
+  * Option B: Set Unix Socket(optional)

         ; The address on which to accept FastCGI requests. listen = /var/run/php-fpm/php-fpm.sock

         ; Set permissions for unix socket, if one is used.
 In Linux, read/write listen.owner = nobody
         listen.group = nobody
         listen.mode = 0660

 ## Nginx Configuration
 * Follow the nginx [offical configuration for WordPress](https://www.nginx.com/resources/wiki/start/topics/recipes/wordpress/)